-This can be an issue for those with diabetes, as carbohydrates cause blood sugar to rise rapidly.
-Very high blood sugar levels may result in a medical emergency.
+An increased appetite can be especially problematic for people with diabetes because carbohydrates cause a spike in blood sugar levels.
+Very high blood sugar levels might result in a medical emergency.

 Low blood sugar

 Abnormally low blood sugar levels can also be dangerous for those with diabetes.

-Low sugar levels occur when there is too much insulin and not enough glucose in the blood.
+Low sugar levels occur when the blood contains too much insulin and not enough glucose.

 - rapid heartbeat

-Other potential undesirable side effects of marijuana use include:
+Other potential adverse effects of marijuana use include: